IEC 60904-9:2020 Standard for Solar Simulators

 Why is Spectral Coverage Necessary?

 As mentioned above, when high-power LEDs improved to the point that they could be used for solar simulation, it became possible for solar simulators to be built that meet the letter of the standard for Class A solar simulators without meeting the spirit.
-That is, it was possible to achieve the spectral match of an entire spectral bin by overpowering a LED covering a small spectral range anywhere within the bin.
+That is, it was possible to achieve the spectral match of an entire spectral bin by overpowering an LED covering a small spectral range anywhere within the bin.

 In the example given above, we could cover the 400 nm to 500 nm range with a really strong blue LED emitting from 405 nm to 445 nm, while having no light in the range of 445 nm to 500 nm.
 This situation can hardly be considered to be doing solar simulation, and this is where the spectral coverage parameter comes in.